 As mentioned earlier, a cloud-managed stack provides your IT team with extensive visibility into network performance, not to mention actionable alerts whenever there’s a hiccup.
 You’ll be able to proactively diagnose issues and manage problems before they impact your business; as the saying goes, “a stitch in time saves nine.”
 Additionally, with the cloud-managed model, multi-site management is simple and straightforward.
 All of this means that the TCO of a cloud-managed IT stack is much lower than that of traditional IT infrastructure — often by thousands of dollars.

 Once upon a time, on-site network controllers, command line interfaces, and manual firewall configuration were enough to keep a network afloat.
 But a creaky old IT infrastructure can no longer keep up with the needs of modern organizations.
 Embracing cloud-managed IT presents significant advantages for admins who want to implement a forward-thinking IT infrastructure built to last.

 Enter Cisco Meraki, a leader in cloud-managed IT.
-Meraki offers a full stack of cloud-managed IT solutions—wireless access points, switches, security appliances, enterprise mobility management, telephony, and security cameras—all managed through the Meraki dashboard.
+Meraki offers a full stack of cloud-managed IT solutions—wireless access points, switches, security appliances, endpoint management, network insight, and security cameras—all managed through the Meraki dashboard.
 With Meraki, enterprises and SMBs alike have discovered the benefits of adopting a cloud-managed stack.
 Contact us to learn more or attend one of our webinars here.